preetivadali/portfolio/README.md

+Created a complete curriculum vitae (CV) webpage from scratch, including personal profile, work experience, key skills, and education sections.
+Implemented HTML structure, CSS for layout and styling, and added links to social media profiles.
 Set up the basic structure for a responsive, user-friendly CV.